F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Joint Actor-Critic MARL Framework

 Therefore, the optimization problem (\ref{eq:multi-actor-critic}) can be reformulated into

-where ${\mathbf{w}}:= (\{ \psi^i\}, \{\phi^i\})$ denotes all the parameters; $\alpha_1$ and $\alpha_2$ denote penalty factors in actor and critic respectively; ${\cal{R}}(\cdot)$ denotes an \textit{optional} regularizer to prevent over-fitting or for sparsity and etc., and it is assumed with separable structure in our framework.
-Some works \cite{farebrother2018generalization,liu2019regularization} have shown that model regularization techniques have a great impact on the performance of single-agent reinforcement learning models.
-The scale of multi-agent reinforcement learning models is generally much larger than that of single-agent models, thus the impact of regularization should not be ignored.
-Therefore, the regularization term ${\cal{R}}(\cdot)$ is usually added to the multi-agent actor-critic objective function to make our framework more generalizable.
+where ${\mathbf{w}}:= (\{ \psi^i\}, \{\phi^i\})$ denotes all the parameters; $\alpha_1$ and $\alpha_2$ denote penalty factors in actor and critic, respectively; ${\cal{R}}(\cdot)$ denotes an \textit{optional} regularizer to prevent over-fitting or for sparsity and etc., and it is assumed with separable structure in the proposed framework.
+Some works \citep{farebrother2018generalization,liu2019regularization} have shown that model regularization techniques have a significant impact on the performance of single-agent reinforcement learning models.
+The scale of multi-agent reinforcement learning models is generally much larger than that of single-agent models.
+Thus the impact of regularization should not be ignored.
+Therefore, the regularization term ${\cal{R}}(\cdot)$ is usually added to the multi-agent actor-critic objective function to make the proposed framework more generalizable.

-When solving the Mixed-POSG problem, in order to learn the decentralized policies to achieve global collaboration, the following three types of methods are mainly used~\cite{heider1944experimental,rasouli2017agreeing,de2019multi}.
-(1) \textit{common knowledge} based algorithms~\cite{brafman2003learning,de2019multi} use the common knowledge protocol to achieve global collaboration by establish common knowledge about other agents' action or observation, based on the global common knowledge generator; (2) \textit{explicit communication} based algorithms~\cite{peng2017multiagent,jiang2018learning} achieve certain consensus by explicit exchanging information in decision phase.
-But the information exchanged need to be able to be understood by all agents, so the message generation module also needs to be shared between agents; (3) \textit{implicit communication} algorithms~\cite{foerster2018counterfactual,iqbal2019actor} directly share individual action and/or observation between agents.
-At the same time, similar to the explicit communication based algorithms, the model of each agent to process these global information must also be consistent to maintain the same understanding of environment for the achievement of global collaboration.
+When solving the general cooperative POSG problem, in order to learn the decentralized policies to achieve global collaboration, the following three types of techniques are mainly used~\citep{heider1944experimental,rasouli2017agreeing,de2019multi}.
+(1) \textit{common knowledge} based algorithms~\citep{brafman2003learning,de2019multi} use the common knowledge protocol to achieve global collaboration by establishing common knowledge about other agents' actions or observations, based on the global common knowledge generator; (2) \textit{explicit communication} based algorithms~\citep{peng2017multiagent,jiang2018learning} achieve certain consensus by explicit exchanging information in the decision phase.
+But the information exchanged need to be able to be understood by all agents, so the message generation module also needs to be shared between agents; (3) \textit{implicit communication} algorithms~\citep{foerster2018counterfactual,iqbal2019actor} directly share individual action and/or observation between agents.
+At the same time, similar to the explicit communication-based algorithms, the model of each agent to process this global information must also be consistent with maintaining the same understanding of the environment for the achievement of global collaboration.